 New Opioid CME Requirements

 During the 86th legislative session, in an effort to combat the opioid crisis in Texas, there were multiple bills passed requiring physicians, physician assistants and other licensees to complete certain specific opioid related continuing medical education.
 These new CME requirements related to opioids will be part of the Opioid Workgroup being formed by TMB to address the on-going public health crisis in a comprehensive, multi-faceted approach.
-Please read the TMB's initial guidance regarding opioid-related CME:
+This requirement applies to the renewal of a license on or after September 1, 2020.

 New Human Trafficking Prevention CME Requirement